-Construction in Tampa Heights through the 1920's contained a high degree of quality.
+Construction in Seminole Heights through the 1930's contained a high degree of quality.
 This quality can be seen in the materials that were used.
 The detailing and execution of these materials also shows a pride of workmanship.
-The quality which was present during the early development of Tampa Heights is one element which has given the historic district its character.
-In new construction quality of materials, design, detailing and execution should be present to assure the continued positive character of the historic district.
-Modes buildings constructed on relatively low budgets can show quality of design and detail with careful material selection and construction.
+The quality which was present during the early development of Seminole Heights is one element which has given the Historic District its character.
+In new construction, the quality of materials, design, detailing and execution should be present to assure the continued positive character of the Historic District.
+Modest buildings constructed on relatively low budgets can show quality of design and detail with careful material selection and construction.

-Suggested Treatments
+Suggested Treatment